Who We Are

 Highly-Skilled Teachers and Leaders

 Great schools require great teachers and school leaders.
-We empower our school teams and invest in leadership and training rather than in bureaucracy.
+We empower our school teams and invest in leadership and training to help them grow as professionals.

 Physical and emotional safety is needed for students to take risks and learn from their successes and their mistakes.
 Our schools provide a safe, structured, and nurturing environment with minimal distractions so our students love school and maximize their learning.

 KIPP Through College & Career